joagre/anond/doc/ds-json-rpc-server.md

 ### 2.2) Method: *unpublish-node*

-The *unpublish-node* method is used to unpublish a node in an anond overlay network.
+The *unpublish-node* method is used to unpublish a node in an Anond overlay network.

 #### Params: